 Del Monte Foods, Inc. is one of the country’s largest producers, distributors and marketers of premium quality, branded food products for the U.S. retail market.
 The Company also produces and distributes private label food products as well.
 With 7,800 employees and Headquartered in San Francisco, CA, Del Monte Foods is one of the most recognized brands in world.

 As a leading food processing organization that had spent years focusing on manufacturing plant efficiency, Del Monte was faced with the challenge of creating a savings solution for products and materials that help market their brand.
-The objective was to create this program while ensuring Del Monte’s brand integrity at all times.
+The objective was to deliver significant efficiencies while ensuring Del Monte’s brand integrity at all times.

-The decentralized nature of their Corporate footprint had made it extremely difficult to drive standardization in areas that were outside of their core manufacturing expertise.
-Through a strategic relationship with KKR, SupplyLogic was introduced to the Corporate Services group at Del Monte and with their pedigree in print, sourcing, technology integration and service execution, an enterprise wide brand delivery solution was delivered to Del Monte.
+The decentralized nature of the company’s corporate footprint made it extremely difficult to drive standardization in areas that were outside of their core manufacturing expertise.
+Through a strategic relationship with KKR, SupplyLogic was introduced to the Corporate Services group at Del Monte to bring specialized knowledge of the print, marketing communications, and branded merchandise categories.
+The expectation was that SupplyLogic would provide category expertise plus additional skills in sourcing, technology integration and service execution.

-SupplyLogic delivered a customized brand delivery solution that allows corporate services and marketing a way to control brand and ensure compliance with corporate standards, while empowering the end-user community to requisition marketing and operational materials to support their businesses, in alignment with their local market demands.
+SupplyLogic created an enterprise wide brand delivery solution for Del Monte.
+The solution allows corporate services and marketing to control brand and ensure compliance with corporate standards, while empowering the end-user community to requisition marketing and operational materials to support their businesses, in alignment with their local market demands.

-• Institution of 408 point supplier audit process to ensure all suppliers are Del Monte and SupplyLogic compliant.
+• Institution of SupplyLogic’s 408 point supplier audit process to ensure all suppliers are compliant with the Del Monte program

-• Contractually managed service levels and robust governance structure led by dedicated account team.
+• Contractually managed service levels and robust governance structure led by a dedicated account team.

-• Artwork across all mediums contained in a Del Monte-owned and SupplyLogic-managed digital asset management (DAM) system.
+• Improved artwork control across all media, contained in a Del Monte-owned and SupplyLogic-managed digital asset management (DAM) system.

-Millions of investors and independent registered investment advisors (RIAs) have turned to TD Ameritrade’s (Nasdaq: AMTD) technology, people and education to help make investing and trading easier to understand and do.
-Online or over the phone.
-In a branch or with an independent RIA.
-First-timer or sophisticated trader.
-Our clients want to take control, and we help them decide how - bringing Wall Street to Main Street for more than 40 years.
-An official sponsor of the 2016 U.S. Olympic and Paralympic Teams, as well as an official sponsor of the National Football League, TD Ameritrade has time and again been recognized as a leader in investment services.
+Millions of investors and independent registered investment advisors (RIAs) have turned to TD Ameritrade to help make investing and trading easier.
+Whether online or over the phone; in a branch or with an independent RIA; as a first-timer or sophisticated trader; our clients want to take control, and we help them decide how - bringing Wall Street to Main Street for more than 40 years.
+TD Ameritrade has time and again been recognized as a leader in investment services.

 Amid rapid growth across the United States, TD Ameritrade found an increasing need to support its sales organization to achieve its objectives.
-This put heavy demands on the company’s marketing print channel, dispersed across the US and internationally.
-SEC regulations and other regulatory compliance reporting needs compounded the situation by weighing down the financial print function at a company focused on electronic transactions.
-Understanding this essential business process was not a core competency, TDA sought a more innovative approach to print – one that would help manage risk, support growth and control costs.
-The company turned to SupplyLogic, an experienced marketing procurement firm based in New York and Chicago, to help clean things up.
+This put heavy demands on the company’s print and marketing communications channel, which is highly dispersed across the US and internationally.
+SEC regulations and other compliance reporting needs compounded the situation by weighing down the financial print function.

 SupplyLogic built a standardized service to more efficiently and effectively meet TDA’s complex regional needs.
 This solution reduced the company’s six independent procurement platforms to a single portal where all regional teams could requisition printed materials more simply at a lower cost with greater flexibility, yet greater brand consistency.
 SupplyLogic subject matter experts working on-site in Jersey City, NJ and Omaha, NE facilities now place these orders directly with a newly expanded vendor panel.
 SupplyLogic’s analytics center in Illinois, which rates vendors along 408 criteria, provides mobile dashboards to the client marketing team, as the new system mines transactional data to better understand costs and the origins of print demand, while tracking campaign and compliance progress.